MITLibraries/cdn-auth-geo/README.md

 ### Application settings

-`FLASK_APP` = cdnauth
+- `FLASK_APP` = cdnauth
-`FLASK_ENV` = production/development/testing as appropriate
+- `FLASK_ENV` = production/development/testing as appropriate
+- `SECRET_KEY` = generate a long random string.
+Used for session security.

-See [Flask docs](https://flask.palletsprojects.com/en/2.3.x/config/#SECRET_KEY) for information on how to properly generate a secret key.
+  - See [Flask docs](https://flask.palletsprojects.com/en/2.3.x/config/#SECRET_KEY) for information on how to properly generate a secret key.
 Should be unique for each deployment (stage/prod/local).
-`SECRET_KEY` = generate a long random string.
-Used for session security.

-`COOKIE_NAME` = This needs to be the same value in this app and the lambda `COOKIE_DOMAIN` = This needs to match the domain the app and cdn are running in.
+- `COOKIE_NAME` = This needs to be the same value in this app and the lambda
+- `COOKIE_DOMAIN` = This needs to match the domain the app and cdn are running in.
 The app and lambda _must_ run in the same domain.
-NOTE: in development we set this to `False` due to how cookies work with localhost.
+  - NOTE: in development we set this to `False` due to how cookies work with localhost.
 Setting the domain to `localhost` is rejected by most browsers.
 Not setting a value works as expected with localhost.

-`JWT_SECRET`  = This must be a long random string and be set to the same value for this app and our lambda
+- `JWT_SECRET`  = This must be a long random string and be set to the same value for this app and our lambda
+- `VALID_DOMAINS` = A list of domains that we allow redirecting users to.
+Default values are likely appropriate for most use cases, but overriding during development may be convenient.

 ### Identity Provider (IdP) Settings

 See [our dev docs](https://mitlibraries.github.io/guides/authentication/touchstone_saml.html#configuring-the-application) for how to obtain the IDP settings

-`IDP_CERT` = standard IST IDP setting
+- `IDP_CERT` = standard IST IDP setting
-`IDP_ENTITY_ID` = standard IST IDP setting
+- `IDP_ENTITY_ID` = standard IST IDP setting
-`IDP_SSO_URL` = standard IST IDP setting
+- `IDP_SSO_URL` = standard IST IDP setting

 ### Service Provider (SP) settings

 Note: See [our dev docs](https://mitlibraries.github.io/guides/authentication/touchstone_saml.html#generating-a-self-signed-certificate-for-touchstone) for information on how to generate SP key/cert.
 They should be unique for each deployment and backed up to our shared LastPass.

-`SP_ACS_URL` = route in this app that handles the response from IDP. domain name of app + /saml/?acs `SP_CERT` = obtained from self signed cert generated for this app.
-Note: remove all spaces/linebreaks as well as the "BEGIN" and "END" lines from file for ENV setting.
+- `SP_ACS_URL` = route in this app that handles the response from IDP. domain name of app + /saml/?acs
+- `SP_CERT` = obtained from self signed cert generated for this app.
+  - Note: remove all spaces/linebreaks as well as the "BEGIN" and "END" lines from file for ENV setting.
-`SP_ENTITY_ID` = domain name of app + /saml
+- `SP_ENTITY_ID` = domain name of app + /saml
-`SP_KEY` = obtained from self signed key generated for this app `SP_SECURITY_ASSERTIONS_ENCRYPTED` (optional) = Boolean.
+- `SP_KEY` = obtained from self signed key generated for this app
+  - Note: remove all spaces/linebreaks as well as the "BEGIN" and "END" lines from file for ENV setting.
+- `SP_SECURITY_ASSERTIONS_ENCRYPTED` (optional) = Boolean.
 Defaults to `True` in production and `False` in development.
-`URN_UID` (optional) = where in the SAML response to get the user info from.
+- `URN_UID` (optional) = where in the SAML response to get the user info from.
 Default values are set to work with Touchstone in production and our test IdP in development.

 ### Running a local Identity Provider (IdP)